Aston Villa Logo

 Aston Villa Logo 1980

-In 1984, copy machine manufacturer Mita Copiers became a sponsor of Aston Villa.
-The partnership lasted nine years, during which time the team used the italicized “mita” logo.
-But even then, the Scottish lion did not disappear: the designers left it along with the circle and the name of the club, slightly reducing them and making them white and purple.
+In 1984, the copier manufacturer Mita Copiers became the sponsor of Aston Villa.
+The partnership lasted nine years, during which the team used the Mita logo, typed in italics.
+But even then, the Scottish lion did not disappear: the designers left it along with the circle and the club’s name, slightly reducing them and making them white and purple.

 1980s – 1990s